mgradysaunders/mgradysaunders.github.io/index.md

 <img width="100px" height="100px" src="/assets/images/profile.png">

-I'm Grady, a second-year PhD student at the [Chester F. Carlson Center for Imaging Science][1] at the [Rochester Institute of Technology][2].
+I'm Grady, a graduate student at the [Chester F. Carlson Center for Imaging Science][1] at the [Rochester Institute of Technology][2].
 My primary interests are computer graphics and scientific computing.
 I spend a fair amount of time programming in C/C++, Python, and